vedph/cadmus-doc/migration/graph/mappings.md

     - [Sample Mappings](#sample-mappings)
     - [Sample Results](#sample-results)

-The mapping between Cadmus source data (items and parts) and nodes is defined by a number of node mappings.
+The mapping between Cadmus source data (items and parts) and nodes is defined by node mappings.

-It should be stressed that the nodes produced from mapping are not intended to fully represent all the data from each Cadmus part.
-This is not the purpose of the relationships editing system, but rather a publishing task.
-The nodes mapped here are only those which need to be connected by users while editing, together with all the linked nodes considered useful for this purpose.

 ## Sources